Mathematics in the medieval Islamic world: Western historians' perception of the contribution of Arab mathematicians

 Despite the fundamental works Arabic mathematicians have done on the development of Algebra and algebraic geometry, Western historians in the 18th and early 19th century still regarded it as a fact that Classical science and math were unique phenomena of the West.
 Even though some math contributions from Arab mathematicians are occasionally acknowledged, they are considered to be "outside history or only integrated in so far as it contributed to science, which is essentially European", and just some technical innovations to the Greek heritage rather than open up a completely new branch of mathematics.
 In the French philosopher Ernest Renan's work, Arabic math is merely "a reflection of Greece, combined with Persian and Indian influences".
 And according to Duhem, "Arabic science only reproduced the teachings received from Greek science".
 Besides being considered as merely some insignificant additions or reflections to the great tradition of Greek classical science, math works from Arabic mathematicians are also blamed for lacking rigor and too focused on practical applications and calculations, and this is why Western historians argued they could never reach the level of Greek mathematicians.
 As Tannery wrote, Arabic math "in no way superseded the level attained by Diophantus".
 On the other hand, they perceived that Western mathematicians went into a very different way both in its method employed and ultimate purpose, "the hallmark of Western science in its Greek origins as well as in its modern renaissance, is its conformity to rigorous standards".
 Thus, the perceived non-rigorous proof in Arabic mathematicians' book authorizes Bourbaki to exclude the Arabic period when he retraced the evolution of algebra.
-And instead, the history of classical algebra is written as the work of the Renaissance and the origin of algebraic geometry is traced back to Descartes, while Arabic mathematicians' contributions are ignored deliberately.
+And instead, the history of classical algebra is written as the work of the Renaissance and the origin of algebraic geometry is traced back to Descartes, while Arabic mathematicians' contributions are ignored.
 In Rashed's words: "To justify the exclusion of science written in Arabic from the history of science, one invokes its absence of rigor, its calculatory appearance and its practical aims.
 Furthermore, strictly dependent on Greek science and, lastly, incapable of introducing experimental norms, scientists of that time were relegated to the role of conscientious guardians of the Hellenistic museum."

 In 18th century Germany and France, the prevailing Orientalist view was "East and West oppose each other not as geographical but as historical positivities", which labeled "Rationalism" as the essence of the West, while the "Call of the Orient" movement emerged in the 19th century was interpreted as "against Rationalism" and a return to a more "spiritual and harmonious" lifestyle.
 Thus, the prevailing Orientalism in that period was one of the main reasons why Arabic mathematicians were often ignored for their contributions, as people outside the West were considered to be lacking the necessary rationality and scientific spirit to made significant contributions to math and science.